drizzle-team/tento/README.md

 ✅ All changes applied
 ```

-It will consume your `tento.config.ts` file, traverse your schema and apply any diffs to the remote
+It will consume your `tento.config.ts` file, traverse your schema and apply any diffs to Shopify.

 ### Queries